-311. If the hole in the compensating jet 0296 (Figs. 12 and 13) is too small, or if it becomes stopped up, the power position of the mixture lever will be much higher for slow than for fast running.
+311. If the hole in the compensating jet 0296 (Figs. 12 and 13) or the hole P (Fig. 12A) is too small, or if it becomes stopped up, the power position of the mixture lever will be much higher for slow than for fast running.
 The carburettor then has main jet characteristics instead of being automatic.
 (Art.
 26.)